 She's one of the most distinctive and creative songwriters of all time, influencing a host of artists from Bat for Lashes to Outkast's Big Boi.
 With only nine studio albums (not counting Director's Cut) in forty years, her songs have become precious moments to grasp hold of.
-As the beautifully ethereal queen of avant-garde pop turns 60, we take a look at 10 KATE BUSH tracks that you have to put in your playlist.
+We take a look at 10 KATE BUSH tracks that you have to put in your playlist.

 CLOUDBUSTING There are many great songs on the Hounds of Love album, but Cloudbusting has an inbuilt sense of optimism.
 As with many of Kate's tracks, the orchestration is top notch, propelling the song forward, but never overdone.
 The lush string arrangements make the song expansive and epic in scale, and the chorus is one of her most magnificent.